CAHSS Student Leadership Council

 Liz LaHood (she/her)

-I am in my second year at DU, pursuing a Bachelor of Arts in international studies and religious studies with a focus on human rights and global governance.
-In addition, I work as a research assistant for Dr. Ben Nourse in the DU Religious Studies Department, and have held a variety of retail and service positions since high school.
-I have been awarded various academic achievements, receiving awards such as the National Hispanic Recognition Award and the Kansas Silver Seal of Biliteracy in high school.
-I have also been on the Dean's List since starting at DU in Fall 2023.
-In addition to academic and work experience, I am a seasoned writer and have worked as both a staff writer and the Online Editor for my high school newspaper.
-At DU, I focus my energy on expanding my academic and personal interests through forms of proactive social engagement both on and off campus.
-After I graduate, I hope to join in the work of non-profit organizations like Slow Factory.
+I am in my second year at DU, majoring in international studies and religious studies with a focus on human rights and global governance.
+I work as a research assistant in the religious studies department, and have held a variety of retail and service positions since high school.
+I am a seasoned writer and have worked as both a staff writer and online editor for my high school newspaper.
+After graduation, I hope to join in the work of non-profit organizations like Slow Factory.

 In my free time, I am an avid reader and book collector, in addition to being an amateur artist.
-Having been involved in art classes and practices since pre-school, I find immense enjoyment in all forms of creation, dabbling in various forms of visual art and writing.
 My experience in writing for newspapers has also provided me with a talent for editing grammar and writing style, which I often use to help family and friends with their personal and academic writing.
-I am incredibly passionate about ideals of social equality and collective liberation, in addition to environmental ethics and the preservation of nature.
+I am passionate about ideals of social equality and collective liberation, in addition to environmental ethics and the preservation of nature.

 Mary Willis (she/her)